joeraut/my-configs/README.md

 open schemes/
 ```

-Next, open the `Espresso.terminal` file and the theme will be added to the terminal settings pane—just select it and set as default.
+This will open a Finder window, double-click the `Espresso.terminal` file and the theme will be added to the terminal settings pane—just set as the default theme.

 ## [Ultimate vim configuration](https://github.com/amix/vimrc)